Sleeping Dogs (1977 film)

-Sleeping Dogs is a 1977 New Zealand action thriller film directed by Roger Donaldson.
-It is based on the book Smith's Dream by C.K.
-Stead, and is notable for being the first feature-length 35 mm film produced entirely in New Zealand.
-The film stars Sam Neill, Clyde Scott, and Warren Oates.
-It was a major success critically and commercially, and launched the career of Sam Neill.
+Sleeping Dogs is a 1977 New Zealand action political thriller film directed by Roger Donaldson, originally based on C. K. Stead's 1971 New Zealand novel Smith's Dream.
+Starring Sam Neill, Ian Mune, and Warren Oates, it was the first feature-length 35 mm colour film produced entirely in New Zealand.
+It was a major critical and commercial success both domestically and comparatively abroad, and launched the career of Neill into subsequent international stardom.

-A political thriller with action film elements, it follows the lead man alone character "Smith" (Neill) as New Zealand plunges into a police state as a fascist government institutes martial law after industrial disputes flare into violence.
-Smith gets caught between the special police and a growing resistance movement, and reluctantly becomes involved.
-Often named one of the best New Zealand films of all time, it is considered a classic and a landmark in the new wave of New Zealand cinema that flourished in the 1970s and 80s.
+A political thriller with many action elements, it follows the lead man alone character Smith (Neill) as New Zealand plunges into a police state after a fascist government institutes martial law following violent industrial disputes and a false flag attack.
+Smith gets caught between the special police and an underground resistance movement, and reluctantly becomes involved.
+Often named one of the best New Zealand films of all time, it is considered a classic and landmark film of the new wave of New Zealand cinema that flourished over the 1970s and 1980s.